Fireworks Guide: Sparklers

 Without a doubt, gold sparklers are much better for weddings than coloured sparklers.
 This is because they produce less smoke and create traditional sparks, rather than the smoky flames from coloured sparklers.

-There are a few safety caveats with sparklers and weddings which we cover in the using sparklers safely section, please read this before lighting up.
+There are a few safety caveats with sparklers and weddings which I cover in the using sparklers safely section, please read this before lighting up.
 It could save your guests’ eyebrows ;).